jmarkhei/BreathfreshCOVIDair/README.md

 Useful link on remote work data before COVID: https://www.moneypenny.com/us/resources/blog/remote-work-statistics/

 When did each of these CBSAs implement stay at home orders or other restrictions, and to what degree were they followed or enforced?
-And at the heart of these confounding variables: how much can human activity in the span of 4 months effect our environment, and what lessons from this data should be drawn?
+And at the heart of these confounding variables: how much can human activity in the span of 4 months affect our environment, and what lessons from this data should be drawn?

 I hope to continue on with this project using the more robust and accurate time series analysis, folding in the aforementioned variables as data traffic data and remote work data become available in the coming months.
 And if this project sparks interest in another able body, please reach out so we can discuss and potentially collaborate.